dylangentile/GeniusOS/README.md

 ## Commiters
 ALL COMMITS MUST BE GPG SIGNED.
 VERY FEW EXECPTIONS ;). (ie my old commits befor I knew how to do this...)
+Here I making a GPG test commit by editing this file.

 ## Building the Genius Compiler
 1. First clone into ~/GeniusOS/Genius, if you don't want the OS src code.